 We enjoy our work and play, and we hope you do too.

 The following topics are particularly suitable for a 1 to 4 hour introductory course.
-We work with all ages, including teachers, students, families, and festivals.

 - Ivy Basketry (traditional crafting with invasive and native plants)